Finite-size Effects on The Edge Loss Probability in Non-Hermitian Quantum Walks: Edge loss probability under the condition of imaginary gap closing

-Intuitively, one mights expect the edge loss probability to be small.
-However, Eq.~\eqref{eq-bulk} also describes the dissipation for the negative values of $x$, which are completely blocked and may trapped by the boundary, thus potentially causing an edge burst~\cite{xue2022non}.
+Intuitively, one might expect the edge loss probability to be small.
+However, Eq.~\eqref{eq-bulk} also describes the dissipation for the negative values of $x$, which are completely blocked and may be trapped by the boundary, thus potentially causing an edge burst~\cite{xue2022non}.
 From this perspective, the edge loss probability can be estimated as

-It is evident that $P_1 >> P_{\text{min}}$.
-Fig.~\ref{fig-2}(a) presents a comparison between Eq.~\eqref{eq-edge} and the numerical results of edge loss probability [Fig.~\ref{fig-1}(b)] in a finite-size chain.
+It is evident that $P_1 \gg P_{\text{min}}$.
+Figure~\ref{fig-2}(a) presents a comparison between Eq.~\eqref{eq-edge} and the numerical results for the edge loss probability [Fig.~\ref{fig-1}(b)] in a finite-size chain.
 They agree well in certain regions; however, for both large and small $\gamma$, they exhibit opposite trends.